reach-sh/reach-lang/non-examples/dev/NOTES.md

 - [ ] --- containers, `Stack`
 - [ ] --- containers, assignment syntax
 - [x] `raffle.rsh` --- `parallel_reduce`, class, containers, `Map`, `fork`

+Explanation of programs
+- `{race, fork}.rsh` --- Alice and Bob compete to be the first to send the third message to win the prize.
+- `chicken-*.rsh` --- Alice and Bob try to out do each other and be the last one to pay the gas price before the deadline.
+- `raffle.rsh` --- A raffle with two rounds: one to buy a spot and provide randomness and a second to reveal the randomness.

 # race --- 1-continuation asymmetric non-determinism